 Orientation and success building course for Career Students.
-Review of basic math, language, vocabulary, and writing skills.
-Introduction to core career classes, availability of community resources, outlining, summarizing, managing credit, and other life skills.
+Introduction to core career classes, soft skills and expectations.
+Lessons include communication, availability of community resources, managing time and finances, and other life skills.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.